mplx/jennifer-lang/docs/milestones.md

 `net` TCP listener (**M16.2**); it can share HTTP request / response parsing with the M18.7 client.
 (Formerly the standalone M20.)

+It reads its **configuration from `toml`** ([M18.8](#m188---toml-module), ordered just before it): listen address, routes / static roots, and the session / rate-limit knobs below come from a TOML config file rather than hard-coded constants - the first real consumer of the `toml` module.

-It **uses both memcache-backed reference modules** to round out a real serving stack: [`session`](#m1861---session-module-on-memcache) for cookie-keyed server-side sessions (a `Set-Cookie` session ID whose data lives in `memcache`), and [`ratelimit`](#m1862---ratelimit-module-on-memcache) as request throttling (per-client-IP `allow` check, `429` on deny) - so the server demonstrates sessions and rate limiting end to end rather than leaving them as unused library shelfware.
+It also **uses both memcache-backed reference modules** to round out a real serving stack: [`session`](#m1861---session-module-on-memcache) for cookie-keyed server-side sessions (a `Set-Cookie` session ID whose data lives in `memcache`), and [`ratelimit`](#m1862---ratelimit-module-on-memcache) as request throttling (per-client-IP `allow` check, `429` on deny) - so the server demonstrates config, sessions, and rate limiting end to end rather than leaving them as unused library shelfware.
 Both are optional wiring the handler opts into, not a hard `httpd` dependency.

-### M18.9 - `toml` module

-A `.j` module: TOML's regular, line / section-oriented grammar (`[table]`, `key = value`) maps cleanly to `map` / `list` / `time.Time` - the `.j`-friendliest of the config formats (unlike `yaml` / `xml`, which go to M20 as system libraries).
-Covers the grammar corners: multiline strings, inline tables, arrays of tables. (`.ini` is a deferred tiny cousin only if demand surfaces - no real standard, ambiguous quoting / typing.)

 ### M18.10 - `flatdb` module